 The school's Designated Safeguarding Lead and any person undertaking the role of Deputy Designated Safeguarding Lead undertakes refresher training at 2 yearly intervals, provided by Calderdale Council's Schools Safeguarding Service.
-The DSL's also attend other opportunities such as DSL Network events and Multi-Agency Training to ensure that they are up to date with current practices and procedures and in order to further their continuous professional development.
+The DSL's also attend other opportunities such as the DSL Network events and Multi-Agency Training to ensure that they are up to date with current practices and procedures and in order to further their continuous professional development.

-The Head teacher and all other school staff, including non teaching staff and volunteers, undertake appropriate induction training to equip them to carry out their responsibilities for child protection effectively, which is kept up to date by refresher training in Basic/Foundation Safeguarding Awareness on an annual basis.
-The DSL provides annual updates through face-to-face delivery.
+The Head teacher and all other school staff, including non-teaching staff and volunteers, undertake appropriate induction training to equip them to carry out their responsibilities for child protection effectively, which is kept up to date by refresher training in Basic/Foundation Safeguarding Awareness on an annual basis.
+The school ensures that this takes place: the DSL provides annual updates through face-to-face delivery.